Protecting your garden room investment

-Protection during the build
+Protection during the buying process

 You will make payments towards the cost of the garden room at stages during the build.
-These stage payments will each amount to thousands of pounds and you may want to protect these payments whilst you wait for the building to take shape.
+These stage payments will each amount to thousands of pounds, and you may want to protect these payments whilst you wait for the building to take shape.

 However, we have heard that buyers of the more expensive garden room designs have hit up against a problem where their deposit payment is more than the standard amount covered.
 In these situations, it's worth talking with an independent insurance broker who may be able to arrange a bespoke policy for your situation.

 Protecting your garden room once it's built

-Many garden room suppliers offer warranties on their buildings.
+Most garden room suppliers offer warranties on their buildings.
 These often run for 5 or 10 years after completion of the building.
 This offers you peace of mind if there is a problem down the line.

 The issue with some of the warranties on offer is that they are only valid if the supplier is still trading 5 or 10 years after the build.
-If they stop trading the warranty dies.
+If they stop trading, the warranty dies.

 Insuring your new room